 To activate Covert VPN, right-click a compromised host, go to Meterpreter -> Pivoting -> Deploy VPN.
 Select the remote interface you would like Covert VPN to bind to.
 If no local interface is present, press Add to create one.

 Deploy Covert VPN

 Press Deploy to start the Covert VPN client on the target.
-Covert VPN requires SYSTEM access to deploy.
+Covert VPN requires Administrator access to deploy.